Mahek-Jain/test1/README.md

 # Assessment Part 1 and Part 2

 This repository contains Part 1 and Part 2 of the assignment.
 The project demonstrates the basic functionality of a React-based web application.
+These 2 parts are shown separately to view the progress.

 ## Getting Started

 ### Project Structure

 `src/components/`:
-This directory contains reusable UI components.\
+This directory contains reusable UI components.

-`Accordion.js`: \
-The Accordion component that handles expanding/collapsing categories.

 `TreeMenu.js`: \
 The TreeMenu component which contains the logic for expanding and collapsing nodes at the top-level.